AntonC9018/uniCourse_dataStructuresAndAlgorithms/en/05_programming_fundamentals/doc.md

 }
 ```

-The stack will look something like this, when we call `g`:
+The stack will look something like this, when we call `f` from `g`:

 | Address | Variable                  | Value |
 |---------|---------------------------|-------|